 Make sure that billing is enabled for your project.

-Authenticate with the Google Cloud SDK
+Authenticate with Cloud SDK

-Google Cloud Tools for PowerShell uses your credentials and settings stored in the Cloud SDK to enable the cmdlets.
+Cloud Tools for PowerShell uses your credentials and settings stored in the Cloud SDK to enable the cmdlets.
 To use the cmdlets, first login using the SDK:

 At the command prompt, run the following: